 The data required to support an NDA is generated in two distinct development stages: preclinical and clinical.
 For new chemical entities, the preclinical development stage generally involves synthesizing the active component, developing the formulation and determining the manufacturing process, as well as carrying out non-human toxicology, pharmacology and drug metabolism studies in the laboratory, which support subsequent clinical testing.
 The conduct of the preclinical tests must comply with federal regulations, including GLPs, where applicable.
 The sponsor must submit the results of the preclinical tests, together with manufacturing information, analytical data, any available clinical data or literature and a proposed clinical protocol, to the FDA as part of the IND.
 An IND is a request for authorization from the FDA to administer an investigational drug product to humans.
 The central focus of an IND submission is on the preclinical data, general investigational plan and the protocol(s) for human trials.
 The IND becomes effective 30 days after receipt by the FDA, unless the FDA raises concerns or questions regarding the proposed clinical trials and places the IND on clinical hold within that 30-day time period.
-In such a case, the IND sponsor and the FDA must resolve any outstanding concerns or questions before the clinical trials due to safety concerns or non-compliance.
+In such a case, the IND sponsor and the FDA must resolve any outstanding concerns or questions before the clinical trial can begin.
+The FDA may also impose clinical holds on a drug candidate at any time before or during clinical trials due to safety concerns or non-compliance.
 Accordingly, we cannot be sure that submission of an IND will result in the FDA allowing clinical trials to begin, or that, once begun, issues will not arise that could cause the trial to be suspended or terminated.